nishanmudalige/OptimizationParameterTuning/README.md

   - Update Julia script on notebook (`MLParameterSelection.ipynb`) to do the following:
     - Get the sample set of optimization problems from [https://github.com/JuliaSmoothOptimizers/OptimizationProblems.jl](https://github.com/JuliaSmoothOptimizers/OptimizationProblems.jl)
     - Vary the `mem` variable in the `lbfgs` solver over the set of problems and record the following (i.e. write to file as `.csv` or `.txt`)
-      - Number of evaluations of objective function
+      - Number of evaluations of objective function ✅
-      - Number of evaluations of gradient (first order)
+      - Number of evaluations of gradient (first order) ✅
       - Number of variables ✅
       - Optimization problem name/class ✅
       - Solver (right now, should only be `lbfgs`) ✅
       - Runtime ✅
       - Memory used (if possible) ✅
-      - Number of steps to solve
       - Number of vector-matrix operations ✅
       - See Tangi's sample script for all fields ✅
     - On HPC, run `lbfgs` on entire subset of problems to generate `.csv`